 A few scandalous writers began to pen letters and articles outlining the esoteric knowledge hidden in the cards, but little of this writing had any basis in truth or evidence.

-Until the late 1700s when a French occultist by the name of Jean-Baptiste Alliette designed and hand crafted a Tarot deck specifically for divination, and the cards took off as a new way of practicing mysticism.
+Until the late 1700s, when a French occultist by the name of Jean-Baptiste Alliette designed and hand-crafted a Tarot deck specifically for divination, the cards took off as a new way of practicing mysticism.

 Tarot readers popped up in every town or city, and people rushed to backrooms with crystal balls to have their cards read.